-nual Progress (also known as 12 report) can be d here:
+The Annual Progress Report (also known as the PGR2 report) can be accessed here:

-pgr2online.dcu.ie
+https://pgr2online.dcu.ie

 Annual progress reports must be completed via the online system and paper PGR2 forms are no longer accepted.
 The report is completed and evaluated by the student and their Principal Supervisor, and approved by the supervisory panel and Head of School.